marcelofrau/city-route-calculator/README.md

 - cities-registry
 - route-calculator

+***NOTE:***
+Route-calculator will rely on informations provided from cities-registry, if cities-registry is not available, route-calculator have a circuit-breaker mechanism that prevent user to have some mistaken error information, so a default fallback method is triggered returning no path available, when cities-registry is reachable again, everything starts to work properly again.

 ## Running in docker with docker-compose

 To start using the docker-compose.yaml you must run the following commands: